EE-institute/demo/demosl/work/gosl.md

 The General Ontology Specification Language (GOSL) is a general language, expressed in first-order logic, to define domain specific modeling languages.

 ## TODO
-- [ ] decide on structure and form
+- [ ] decide on structure and form: EBNF vs PRN - Jan claimt dat te hanteren maar ik vind de gebruikte constructen niet als zodanig terug in die specificatie - vs Antlr
 - [ ] "Entity A typed concrete thing.
 Examples of tangible entities are roses and cars;
 examples of intangible entities are purchases and rentals" -> NO; rose and car are entity types, some specific rose or the car with license plate A-111-AA is an entity (or object)
 - [ ] "Value: A typed abstract thing.
 Values are commonly ordered in value scales.
 Examples of values are days, meters and Boolean values" NO again, examples are 1/1/2020, true, etc. These are examples of Value Types